GCSEs - Level 1 and 2

 "You have to be really careful choosing your options because the subjects you pick that day, are the subjects you'll be doing for the remaining years in high school.
-Make sure your options are based on the subjects you see yourself making exceptional progress in and of course, the subjects you enjoy".
+Make sure your options are based on the subjects you see yourself making exceptional/very good progress in and of course, the subjects you enjoy".
 Tariq (69kb PDF).Read more from Tariq

-- Assessments for most new GCSE subjects are by exam only, which are taken at the end of the course.
+- Assessments for most GCSE subjects are by exam only, which are taken at the end of the course.

 - There are different assessment/criteria for GCSEs in Wales and Northern Ireland.

 - The English Baccalaureate (EBacc) is a set of subjects used by Government and universities to measure how well schools are doing.
 Subjects included in the EBacc are GCSEs in English, maths, geography or history, a language and two sciences – which can include computer science.